How to Stake Polkadot (DOT) in 2023

 There’s also a block reward here to incentivize validators.
 In proof of stake, though, validators invest in the network’s coins and then have a chance to win the block reward proportional to how big their stake is.

 Stakers on proof of stake networks are, therefore, normally validators.
-This can be difficult, given the technical competence required to run a node, and expensive, with blockchains like requiring at least 32 ETH for staking.
+This can be difficult, given the technical competence required to run a node, and expensive, with blockchains like Ethereum requiring at least 32 ETH for staking.

 What is Polkadot?